sgaunet/ansible-role-forgejo/README.md

 ## How It Works

+1. **User Setup**: Creates a dedicated `git` system user and group for Forgejo service
-1. **Version Check**: The role first checks if Forgejo is already installed and gets its version
+2. **Version Check**: The role checks if Forgejo is already installed and gets its version
-2. **Conditional Download**: Only downloads if the installed version differs from the target version
+3. **Conditional Download**: Only downloads if the installed version differs from the target version
-3. **Binary Installation**: Downloads the binary from Codeberg and installs it to the configured path (default: `/usr/local/bin`)
+4. **Binary Installation**: Downloads the binary from Codeberg and installs it with proper ownership to the configured path (default: `/usr/local/bin`)
-4. **Verification**: Verifies the installation by running `forgejo -v`
+5. **Verification**: Verifies the installation by running `forgejo -v`

 ## Supported Platforms